 A separate report written by the commander added more details to his account in his October 26, 1945 summary letter: “At 2:15 P.M. on July 25 the sergeant major and guard Dubois-Dandien advised me that the chief sergeant Entz, working on the second floor, had just found, hanged in his cell, the prisoner Kurt Gerstein . . .
 Sergeant Entz, assisted by André Lucci, cut the rope and began artificial respiration . . .
 The prisoner hanged himself with the help of a small rope made up from a piece of blanket which he had afterwards hung on the window of his cell; his head was turned towards the wall and his feet touched the floor . . .
 At the request of Colonel Sauzey, Gerstein had been placed on July 20, 1945 in an individual cell in order not to be able to repeat the facts of his interrogation to his fellow-citizens.”

-These reports are the files of Military Justice, Central Depository of Archives in Paris, France.
+These reports are the files of Military Justice, Central Depository of Archives in Paris.

 By Martin Ottmann (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons

 There is no mystery about the circumstances of the discovery of Gerstein’s body or of its disposition.
 Gerstein was alone in his cell.
 The last time he was interrogated was 15 days before his death, so it is unlikely that he died in the middle of an interrogation at the hands of brutal Allied torturers intent on forcing a false confession out of him.
 According to the independent police coroner, there was no evidence of murder or torture.
-The evidence points overwhelmingly to the fact that Gerstein killed himself because he was despondent over being charged with war crimes instead of being treated like a star witness.
-Rassinier’s assertion that Gerstein’s death was mysterious is unfounded speculation.
+The evidence points overwhelmingly to the fact that Gerstein killed himself.
+He was despondent over being charged with war crimes instead of being treated like a star witness.

 Paul Rassinier, Debunking the Genocide Myth (“Chapter Thirteen: Witness, Testimonies, and Documents, IV.
 The Witness Kurt Gerstein”) at http://www.ihr.org/books/rassinier/debunking2-13.html.
 This is the internet version of his original title, The Drama of the European Jews (Steppingstones Publications, 1975).